canonical/karma-k8s-operator/CONTRIBUTING.md

 - All enhancements require review before being merged.
 Besides the code quality and test coverage, the review will also take into account the resulting user experience for Juju administrators using this charm.
-Please help us out in having easier reviews by rebasing onto the `main` branch, avoid merge commits and enjoy a linear Git history.

 ## Setup

 A typical setup using [snaps](https://snapcraft.io/), for deployments to a [microk8s](https://microk8s.io/) cluster can be found in the [Juju docs](https://juju.is/docs/olm/microk8s).

 ## Developing